 It's important to know that our perception of lumens is "logarithmic", which means we struggle to see any change in brightness unless the lumens are doubled or halved – so we can barely see the difference between 1,000 and 2,000 lumens!
 However, a 2,000 lumen torch uses more energy and generates more heat than a 1,000 lumen model, and this affects how big it is, how long it runs at maximum power, and how much it costs.

 Unfortunately most manufacturers don't tell you how long their torch will run on turbo before stepping down (the time on their spec-sheet is obtained by adding a lot of short bursts together) or how bright it can go without having to step down.
-As a rule of thumb, a full-size torch that delivers much more than 1,000 lumens will need to step down at some point, while smaller torches and headlamps can't sustain much more than 500 lumens for longer than a couple of minutes because their metal housings have less surface area to dissipate the heat.
+As a rule of thumb, a full-size torch that delivers more than 1,000 lumens will need to step down at some point, while smaller torches and headlamps that deliver more than 500 lumens will also overheat unless they step down, because their metal housings have less surface area to dissipate the heat.
+This is just physics, and is common to all brands of torch.

 Sweet spots